-Before children Hubby and I were both quite the gym junkies.
-We worked next door to one for a couple of years and so would go during lunch and after work, it was not uncommon for me to go twice a day, six days a week.
-I did try to keep up an exercise routine after the children were born but the time just never seems right and so I am now unfit, untoned and totally fed up with the way I look.
-I lost weight last year on the Jenny Craig diet but I never really got around to tightening up what I was left with so it’s all a bit saggy.
+Before children, Hubby and I were both quite the gym junkies.
+We worked next door to one for a couple of years and so would go during lunch, and after work, it was not uncommon for me to go twice a day, six days a week.
+I did try to keep up an exercise routine after the children were born, but the time just never seemed right, and so I am now unfit, untoned and totally fed up with the way I look.
+I lost weight last year on the Jenny Craig diet, but I never really got around to tightening up what I was left with, so it’s all a bit saggy.

-A few weeks ago I had a really fun night out at the local Bingo hall with a friend and although it was my first time, my arms felt liked they fitted right in.
+A few weeks ago, I had a really fun night out at the local Bingo hall with a friend, and although it was my first time, my arms felt like they fit right in.
 One little wave and my arms started a wave of their very own.
 Not a good look at all!!!
-You would think all the lifting of the children I do that I would have arms (and abs) of steel but no, they have taken a sabbatical and I’m not sure when they are planning to return.
+You would think all the lifting of the children I do that I would have arms (and abs) of steel, but no, they have taken a sabbatical, and I’m not sure when they are planning to return.

-The Powerspin is an exciting and effective piece of equipment which helps to tone and shape your arms, abs and shoulders.
+The Powerspin is an exciting and effective piece of equipment that helps to tone and shape your arms, abs and shoulders.
 The claim is that it delivers arms and abs to be proud of in just six minutes a day!
 Now I’m a busy Mum but I think even I can manage six minutes a day.
-Before agreeing to review the Powerspin I watched videos and read all about it online and thought that it sounded like the perfect solution to my problems, then it arrived and I felt like my arms belonged to someone else.
+Before agreeing to review the Powerspin, I watched videos and read all about it online and thought that it sounded like the perfect solution to my problems, then it arrived, and I felt like my arms belonged to someone else.

-I am starting to notice an improvement in my arms as this is where I have been focusing my exercises on at the moment but as my Powerspin skills improve I shall try other exercises to target different muscles.
-Who knows, one day I might finally achieve Yummy Mummy status!!
+I am starting to notice an improvement in my arms as this is where I have been focusing my exercises at the moment, but as my Powerspin skills improve, I shall try other exercises to target different muscles.
+Who knows, one day, I might finally achieve Yummy Mummy status!!